Tear History, Family Crest & Coats of Arms

 On the Scottish west coast, the Tear family was born among the ancient Dalriadan clans.
 Their name comes from the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 Early Origins of the Tear family

 The surname Tear was first found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Tear family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Tear History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tear research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early Tear History in all our PDF Extended History products and printed products wherever possible.

 Tear Spelling Variations